 While admission to the other programs is also subject to review by the participating school, admission can usually be expected upon recommendation.

-During the freshman year:
+During the first year:

 Mathematics 111/112 or 211/212; Physics 100.
 Consult with the Reed dual degree coordinator for information on other required courses.